SkillSwap-Swent/SkillSwap/README.md

 * **Media Support**
   Upload a profile picture and attach images to your skill requests to better communicate what you need or can offer.

+* **Offline Mode**
+  Access chat history and reply to open chats.
+Changes are synced automatically when you're back online.

 ---